semibran/vector/readme.md

 # vctr
 > Minimal operations for multidimensional vectors

-In two dimensions, a vector can be represented by a map with the two fields `x` and `y`.
-This module contains a few small functions for manipulating these kinds of objects.
+This module assumes that a vector is an array of numbers, allowing these functions to be used on vectors of all dimensions.

 ## install
 ```sh